neoneb/alwaysLearning/README.md

 Hi there!

-I am currently working on this github to make it more viewer friendly.
-Please check back soon for those updates!
+Welcome to my Github.

+I am currently a self taught developer teaching myself the skills necessary to land my first development job.
+At this time I spend around 30-40 hrs per week learning.
+I will be getting a portfolio website up ASAP, so please check back for that.

 Projects to view currently: